Early Intervention

 Play-Based Assessment

-Using age-appropriate tools to measure developmental skills
+Using age-appropriate tools to measure speech and language skills

 Collaborative Planning

-Creating goals and intervention strategies together
+Creating communication goals and therapy strategies together

 Ongoing Support Includes